VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 The developers at Contoso are knowledgeable about various Microsoft products and technologies, including the .NET Framework, ASP.NET MVC, and Windows Azure.
-Some of the developers have previous experience of using the Domain-Driven Design (DDD) approach, but none have them have used the CQRS pattern previously.
+Some of the developers have previous experience of using the Domain-Driven Design (DDD) approach, but none of them have used the CQRS pattern previously.

 The Conference Management System application is one of the first